nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 ### Create an FTP site using Filezilla Server
 * Download Filezilla server at https://filezilla-project.org/download.php?type=server
 * Run the executable and complete the installation.
-While installation, set the admin password and note the admin
+While installation, set the server administration password and remember the server administration port
+* After installation search for "Administer Filezilla server"

 ## Installing DBeaver plugins without internet
 ### Step 1 - Download the database plugin jar files in a computer with internet